antzm/sage-maker/README.md

 While choosing an instance, we should aim to choose the most adequate instance based on our needs.
 Otherwise the instance won't be poweful enough to run our code or it may be too poweful which means spending more money than needed.

+I would rather say that instances should be chosen wisely!

 ## SageMaker Instances and Pricing

 Details of the SageMaker instances: